POLYPHARMACY DRUG INTERACTIONS

 How is polypharmacy different from simply having several medicines at home?

-Polypharmacy describes a situation where many products are in active use at the same time and the risk of chaos, duplication and interactions rises.
-The word itself does not automatically mean something is wrong, but it does mean better organisation is needed.
+Polypharmacy means that many products are in everyday use at the same time, increasing the risk of confusion, duplication and interactions.
+The word itself does not mean something is wrong.
+It describes a situation that needs better organisation and more careful checking of combinations.

 Why are interactions harder to spot in polypharmacy?

-Because the issue rarely sits in one famous medicine pair.
-More often a new product is layered on top of an existing set of several medicines, and the family never sees the whole picture in one place.
+Because the issue rarely involves one well-known medicine pair.
+More often, a new medicine is added to an existing set of several products, and the family cannot see the whole picture in one place.

 Do over-the-counter products count in polypharmacy too?

 Yes.
-OTC products and supplements are often left out of the conversation, yet they are exactly what can trigger unwanted interactions with regular medicines.
+OTC products and supplements are often left out of the conversation, yet they can trigger unwanted interactions with medicines taken regularly.

 When should a caregiver double-check interactions?

-After each newly added product, after a specialist changes treatment, when an antibiotic appears, when an OTC painkiller is bought, and when the senior starts taking something for a cold or heartburn.
+Whenever a new product is added, after an appointment with another specialist, when an antibiotic is prescribed, when an OTC painkiller is bought, and when the older adult starts taking something for a cold or heartburn.

 Does mojApteczka decide whether a combination is safe?

 No. mojApteczka is an organisational and informational tool.
-It helps families gather the list and review known interactions, but medicine decisions still belong in a conversation with a doctor or pharmacist.
+It helps families gather the list and check known interactions, but any changes should be discussed with a doctor or pharmacist.

-Is one review enough if the senior takes many medicines?
+Is one review enough if the older adult takes many medicines?